SOP-MINI/sop-site/content/sop1/project.en.md

 ## SSH tunneling

 SSH tunnel allows you to connect to a server that you do not have direct access to via an access server.
 In our case, the git server (`vl01`) is in the faculty's local network and cannot be accessed from outside.
-However, we can log in from outside to the department's ssh server (`ssh.mini.pw.edu.pl`), which in has access to the local network.
+However, we can log in from outside to the department's ssh server (`ssh.mini.pw.edu.pl`), which has access to the local network.

 To push your changes to a server from outside of the faculty, follow these steps: